-A. Lawn Seed
+4. Lawn Seed.
 Lawn seed shall be a blend typically used in the area and of the type to match existing lawn areas, and must be approved by the City prior to use.

-B. Pasture Seed
+5. Pasture Seed.
 Pasture seed shall be a mixture of orchard grass, rye grass, and fescue, native to the area and of the type to match existing pasture areas.

-2.6 Fertilizer

-Except for hydroseeding, inorganic fertilizer shall be commercially available 22-16-8 with 22 percent nitrogen, 16 percent available phosphoric acid, 8 percent soluble potash, and a minimum of 2 percent sulfur.
+6. Fertilizer.
+Inorganic fertilizer shall be commercially available 22-16-8 with 22 percent nitrogen, 16 percent available phosphoric acid, 8 percent soluble potash, and a minimum of 2 percent sulfur.

-2.7 Topsoil

-Topsoil shall be native to the area and shall be approved by the City prior to use.
+7. Topsoil.
+Topsoil shall be native to the area and shall be approved by the City Engineer prior to use.